EPC Certificate – House

 All of these sections are required by law and our experienced assessors put them together accurately in an easy to understand format and will happily explain them to you if you have any queries.

-For Landlords (MEES – Minimum Energy Efficiency Standard)
+EPC property for landlords (MEES – Minimum Energy Efficiency Standard)

 For landlords planning to rent out their properties, it is well worth getting an EPC done as early as possible due to the new legislation that came into force in April 2018.
 This means that the properties they rent out have to have a minimum EPC rating of E or higher.
 This is called the Minimum Energy Efficiency Standard (MEES).
 Unless the property falls under one of the accepted exceptions, landlords will face a fine of £4,000 if their property fails to meet this standard.
 By having a Draft EPC assessment carried out, landlords can find out where their property is not very energy efficient and fix these issues before they need to present an EPC to their tenants.